IdentityServer/IdentityServer4/docs/index.rst

    Development and testing is always free.
    `Contact <https://duendesoftware.com/contact>`_ us for more information.

-   IdentityServer4 will be maintained security updates until November 2022.
+   IdentityServer4 will be maintained with security updates until November 2022.

 .. note:: This docs cover the latest version on main branch.
 This might not be released yet.
 Use the version picker in the lower left corner to select docs for a specific version.